Elfsborgsmarschen's gold medal

 Endurance, not distance

-The perfect team building activity
+The perfect team-building activity

 Elfsborgsmarschen provides a shared challenge in which everyone walks at their own pace, yet shares the experience.
 No one is left out because they are slower.
 As you walk mile after mile together, conversations arise that never happen at the office.
-Overnight accommodations, breakfast, and dinner are included.
+Overnight accommodation, breakfast, and dinner are included.
 After the march, there is coffee, beer, and stories to share.

 Bild 14